Kaito Kiyomiya: Excursion and return (2017–2018)

-GHC Heavyweight Champion (2018–present)
+GHC Heavyweight Champion (2018–2020)

 From October 30 to November 25, 2018, Kiyomiya participated in his first Global League since 2016 where he finished with a record of four wins and three losses to advance to the finals, where he was originally scheduled to face Naomichi Marufuji, however, Marufuji was forced to pull out due to injury and was replaced by runner up Katsuhiko Nakajima.
 Kiyomiya defeated Nakajima in the final to win the 2018 Global League.

 On December 16, Kiyomiya challenged and defeated Takashi Sugiura to win the GHC Heavyweight Championship for the first time in his career, making him the youngest ever champion in the process at the age of 22.
 Kiyomiya made his first defense against Kenoh, on January 6.
 Masa Kitamiya won a Number One Contender match against Atsushi Kotoge on January 20, but was defeated by the Heavyweight Champion on February 1.
 After the match, Naomichi Marufuji came to the ring and challenged Kaito Kiyomiya, and the champion accepted.
 The match happened on March 10, in the new ring, and Kiyomiya successfully defended his title.
 Kenoh appeared after the match and invited Kiyomiya to be his tag team partner to Global Tag League, and the champion accepted.
 Kiyomiya and Kenoh finished third in the tournament with a record of 4 wins and 3 losses, earning them 9 points.
 Kiyomiya successfully defended the GHC Heavyweight Championship against Takashi Sugiura on June 9.
 He would successfully defend his title two more times, once against Kenoh at Noah The Best 2019 in the Ryogoku Kokugikan on November 2.
 At New Sunrise on January 4, 2020, Kiyomiya would finally lose the GHC Heavyweight Championship to Go Shiozaki, ending his reign after 384 days.
 Kiyomiya's reign was the second-longest for a first-time title holder, second only to Kenta Kobashi's at 735 days.